Analysis of the Chaotic Itinerancy Phenomenon using Entropy and Clustering: Chaotic itinerancy

 It should be noted that clustering may not be perfectly aligned with the actual attractor ruins, as there might be certain points classified in a suboptimal way.
-Indeed, in the cluster assignment plot (Figure \ref{time_series_clusters}), isolated points appear that are assigned in a different way than surrounding points in the series.
-Additional verification shows that they are located in close proximity to the identified clusters.
-This is likely due to the fact that the clusters have different densities, while DBSCAN performs best when the densities across different clusters are close to each other.
-These points can significantly affect the estimated time spent in a cluster.
-Indeed, the median of these times is $1$, which illustrates the massive scale of this phenomenon and prompts the need to fix the problem.
-We propose to assign such points to clusters corresponding to the surrounding points in the time series.
+Indeed, in the attractor ruin assignment plot (Figure \ref{time_series_clusters}), isolated points appear that are assigned in a different way than surrounding points in the series.
+Additional verification shows that they are located in close proximity to the identified attractor ruins.
+This is likely due to the fact that HDBSCAN favors persistent dense regions over transitional density areas.
+These points can significantly affect the estimated time spent in an attractor ruin.
+Indeed, the median of these times is mostly $1$, which illustrates the massive scale of this phenomenon and prompts the need to fix the problem.
+We propose to assign such points to attractor ruins or to the chaotic transition state, according to the surrounding points in the time series.

 Table \ref{average_time_merged} shows the numbers of visits and their times after adjusting the assignments of the isolated points as discussed above.
 With this correction, the average visiting times are considerably higher, and we feel that they reflect the actually observed dynamics in a more accurate way.
 The numbers of visits are lower, and the medians now have meaningful values.